-Risk Area Metric Comment Measure at 31 December 2015 REPUTATIONAL actively.
-It has well as taking developed continge into consideration c ce of its reputation and major reputational damage is one of the ency plans and monitors a range of formal early warning signals other information that comes to the attention of the Board in th with the financial community at large, regulators or other stakeho and plan activation indicators, as ne normal course of business for FINANCIAL Capital and Leverage Risk Asset Ratio The Bank targets a minimum buffer above the regulatory capital guidance threshold and a leverage cap expressed as a multiple of its total capital and subordinated debt.
+Risk Area Metric Comment Measure at 31 December 2016 CULTURE AND CONDUCT BACB has established an appropriate framework of Values and Behaviours that underpin the effective identification, management or escalation of Conduct Risk, which is the responsibility of all staff within the bank.
+BACB monitors and evaluates how its people work together and individually.
+It is committed to fostering a culture of behaviours that drive its vision for sustainable growth, from the top to the bottom of the organisation.
+BACB insists that all its stakeholders act firmly within the parameters of the regulatory landscape.
+REPUTATIONAL The Bank recognises the importance of its reputation and major reputational damage is one of the scenarios that the Bank monitors actively.
+It has developed contingency plans and monitors a range of formal early warning signals and plan activation indicators, as well as taking into consideration other information that comes to the attention of the Board in the normal course of business for example through communications with the financial community at large, regulators or other stakeholders.
+Capital and Leverage Risk Asset Ratio The Bank targets a minimum buffer above the Individual Capital Guidance required by the PRA and a leverage cap based on the CRR leverage ratio.
 It has operated within these requirements throughout the year.
-Our medium term business plans evidence that this will continue 20% Ē Liquidity Stress testing Liquidity risk appetite has been set by the Board at a level which would allow the Bank to survive for 90 days following the start of a range of Board approved liquidity stress scenarios.
+Our medium term business plans evidence that this will continue.
+23.9% Liquidity Stress testing Liquidity risk appetite has been set by the Board at a level which would allow the Bank to survive for 90 days following the start of a range of Board approved liquidity stress scenarios.
 In addition it has to comply with the Individual Liquidity Guidance which is set and adjusted periodically by the PRA.
 The Bank has held material surplus liquidity over and above the risk appetite level throughout the year.
-Compliant Credit Risk Net credit losses/credit exposures The Bank's focus means that a significant portion of its non- treasury related credit and country risks are towards the lower end of or below investment grade.
-This implies a relatively high probability of default, which the Bank mitigates through the application of concentration and tenor limits or the use of credit mitigants, for which limits and triggers are being established, in order to ensure that net credit losses are within tolerance.
-0.6% Market Risk Stop loss limits The Bank undertakes only limited proprietary trading activity in foreign exchange (including the management of foreign exchange risk resulting from banking book activities), interest rates and debt securities for which a range of limits have been set.
+Compliant FINANCIAL Credit Risk Net credit losses/credit exposures The Bank's focus means that a significant portion of its non-treasury related credit and country risks are towards the lower end of or below investment grade.
+This implies a relatively high probability of default, which the Bank mitigates through the application of concentration and tenor limits or the use of credit mitigants, in order to ensure that net credit losses are within tolerance.
+1.00% Market Risk Stop loss limits The Bank undertakes only limited proprietary trading activity in foreign exchange (including the management of foreign exchange risk resulting from banking book activities), interest rates and debt securities for which a range of limits have been set.
 Financial volatility is managed through a range of stop loss limits which require actions which are proportionate to the severity of any losses.
-Compliant PVBP limits Interest rate risk in the banking book is managed using a range of interest rate products with the Bank's net position subject to limits using the Present Value of a Basis Point ("PVBP") methodology.
-Compliant OPERATIONAL orted to the Gove rational performance indicators and tracks all operational risk inci rnance and Control Committee monthly with significant issues
+Compliant PVBP limits Interest rate risk in the Banking book is managed using a range of interest rate products with the Bank's net position subject to limits using the Present Value of a Basis Point ("PVBP") methodology.
+Compliant OPERATIONAL The Bank monitors a range of operational performance indicators and tracks all operational risk incidents, the cause and quantum of which are reported to the Governance and Control Committee monthly with significant issues escalated to the Audit & Risk Committee or the Board.